Deagle2/cryptonite_taskphase_nathan/Linux Luminarium/Comprehending Commands.md

 A hard link is when you address your appartment using multiple addresses that all lead directly to the same place (e.g., Apt 2 vs Unit 2).
 A soft link is when you move appartments and have the postal service automatically forward your mail from your old place to your new place.

+A symbolic link is a special type of file that serves as a reference to another file or directory.
+When you access a symlink, it behaves as if you are accessing the original file.

+To obtain the flag